 - Take any other decision deemed by the CSAC to be fair and appropriate in the circumstances.

 The CSAC cannot make academic judgements, i.e., change marks or degree classifications.

 How will I be informed of the decision of the CSAC?

 The CSAC’s decision will be communicated to you within five working days of a decision being reached in writing to your University email address unless it has been agreed that further information is required.
-Due to the volume of appeals, you are advised not to expect the outcome of your appeal until 5 days after the hearing.
+Due to the volume of appeals, you are advised not to expect the outcome of your appeal until five working days after the hearing.

 The Committee may invite you to receive the decision letter in person to provide you with the opportunity to discuss the implications of the CSAC decision and any other concerns or issues you may have.
 However, you should note that the Committee’s decision cannot be changed.
 You will normally be notified about this via email.

 What if I am unhappy with the decision of the CSAC?

 There is no further internal appeal against the decision of the CSAC.
 However, if you remain aggrieved by the process or outcome, you may submit a complaint to the Office of the Northern Ireland Public Services Ombudsman.
 If you wish to submit a complaint to the Ombudsman, you must do so within six months of the date of the written notification of the decision.